 - About one-fourth of children in disconnected families had mothers or fathers who reported their health is “fair” or “poor”(see Figures 8 and 9).

 - Compared with children in poor families having at least one employed adult, a higher proportion of children in disconnected families (30 and 27 percent, respectively, for mothers and fathers) had parents who reported being in “fair” or “poor” health (Figure 8 and 9).
 Among all U.S. families, only 12 percent of mothers and nine percent of fathers reported being in poor/ fair health.

 - In the NSCH, parents are asked whether any child in the household receives SNAP and free/reduced-price meals; thus, the percentages shown here are the percent of children in a household where at least one child was receiving these benefits.
 For readers’ convenience, in the rest of this brief we will refer to “children receiving SNAP” or “children receiving free or reduced-price meals.”
 See the Data and Methods section for more information.

-Nearly one in three poor children in the U.S. is .
+Nearly one in three poor children in the U.S. is living in a household where no adults are working or receiving cash assistance.
 While most of these families access programs such as Medicaid and SNAP for support, greater understanding of this potentially vulnerable group is critical for policymakers and others who seek to expand economic opportunities.
 Many children in these families are Hispanic, and more are first-generation immigrants than children in families receiving TANF.
 They are much more likely than other children to have parents with low levels of education, and to have parents in fair or poor health.
 Understanding the characteristics of disconnected families and the barriers they face is essential to crafting and implementing policies that help parents become self-sufficient and improve children’s outcomes.

 Data and Methods